The Story of Mipa Lee & Plant

 Though the Alien’s Day Out blog is no longer online, Mipa now spends her time operating the two shops with the help of her Plant team.
 Her unrelenting attention to detail and the desire to see every detail come to life is evident in every part of Plant, from menu concept and quality of food, to the customer experience and ambiance.
 Mipa also maintains her dedication to spreading the goodness of vegan food.
 It is her goal to demonstrate that vegan food is not just a health fad or a diet, but something to be incorporated into everyday life, for everybody.
 Dietary perfection, purity, and restriction are never the goal, but abundance, kindness, equality, and love.

 In 2012, Alex decided to move to South Korea.
-He spent time working at some of the top hotels, and even accepted an opportunity to work at Pierre Gagnaire's two Michelin star restaurant in Seoul.
+Here, he spent time working at some of Seoul's top hotels, and even enjoyed the opportunity to work at Pierre Gagnaire's two Michelin star restaurant in Seoul.
 Then in 2017, Alex joined Plant with the desire to learn more about vegan food.
-Throughout his journey into vegan cuisine, he has enjoyed the challenge of creating various best-selling menu items such as Plant's much-loved pasta dishes, mushroom burger, avocado burger, and more.
+Throughout his journey into vegan cuisine, he has enjoyed the challenge of creating various best-selling menu items such as Plant's pasta menu line, mushroom burger, avocado burger, various specials, and more.
 After some time as sous chef, in 2019, he was named Head Chef and General Manager of Plant.

 Alex believes flavorful vegan food starts with sourcing the freshest local ingredients.
-He also likes to create flavors that are inspired from his extensive travels around the world, including France, Italy, Spain, China, Thailand, Russia, Morocco, Vietnam, India, Cuba and more.
-He considers it his passion to inspire and educate people about vegan food and the importance of using seasonal ingredients.
+He also likes to create flavors that are inspired from his extensive travels around the world, including but not limited to France, Italy, Spain, China, Thailand, Russia, Morocco, Vietnam, India, and Cuba.
+He considers it his passion to inspire and educate people about vegan food and the importance of using fresh, seasonal ingredients.

 Born and raised in the Washington DC area, Youri Choe nurtured a love for all things food from a young age.
 She started by eating her mother’s Korean home cooking, and went on to throwing elaborate dinner parties for her friends starting in high school.
 While living in Brooklyn, NY, Chef Youri worked in multiple facets of the food and service industry, including wedding planning/catering and working as a buyer for a premium grocery store.
 In 2010, Chef Youri decided to move to South Korea to explore her culture and to teach English.
 Five years later she finally decided to make things official and enrolled in Le Cordon Bleu at Sookmyung Women’s University, graduating with a culinary certificate in classic French cuisine.
 In 2016, she started working at Plant.
 During her time at Plant, she also spent a year studying traditional Korean temple food at the Jogyesa affiliated Cultural Corps of Korean Buddhism Center in order to deepen her knowledge of vegan cooking techniques.